AutoWorld (theme park): Closure

 In December 1984, AutoWorld announced it would only be open on weekends throughout the rest of the winter.
 In January 1985, investors closed AutoWorld completely.
 Initially, there were efforts to keep AutoWorld in operation.
 There were efforts, planned for May 1987, to open AutoWorld with "weekend only operation with seasonal operation as a theme park and festival center."

-Although AutoWorld would open for several brief periods throughout the following years, Michigan's depressed economy continued to scare away tourists and investors.{cn} AutoWorld closed permanently in 1994.
+Although AutoWorld would open for several brief periods throughout the following years, Michigan's depressed economy continued to scare away tourists and investors.
+AutoWorld closed permanently in 1994.
 After the closure, there were several proposals for redevelopment, including a casino, but that plan was rejected in 1994.
 The Flint Downtown Development Authority (DDA) gave the land to the University of Michigan-Flint, and the park was demolished in early 1997.

 The land is currently home to the University of Michigan-Flint's William S. White Building, which houses the nursing program and College of Health Sciences.